xljiulang/CYarp/README.md

 Get /{tunnelId} HTTP/1.1
 Connection: Upgrade
 Upgrade: CYarp
+Cookie：<if have Set-Cookie>
 ```

-If the server is verified successfully, it will respond with a `101` status code.
+If the server is verified successfully, it will respond with a `101` status code and Set-Cookie is optional.
 ```
 HTTP/1.1 101 Switching Protocols
 Connection: Upgrade
+Set-Cookie: <load balancer cookie>
 ```

 At this time, the creation of the HttpTunnel over `tcp` has been completed, and then the server will send an http/1.1 request to the client and receive the client's http1.1 response in the subsequent Stream.